Panic attack vs anxiety attack: 4 key differences to tell them apart

 • Hot flashes and/or cold chills

-Panic attacks can also be accompanied by other physical and psychological symptoms such as difficulty concentrating, fear of losing control or going crazy, feeling scared or anxious in general, and even a sense of unreality (de-personalization) where the person feels emotionally or physically numb to the world around them, or where thoughts and feelings seem “unreal”.
+Panic attacks can also be accompanied by other physical and psychological symptoms such as difficulty concentrating, fear of losing control or going crazy, feeling scared or anxious in general, and even a sense of unreality (depersonalization) where you feel emotionally or physically numb to the world around you, or where thoughts and feelings seem “unreal”.

-Although some physical symptoms due from both attacks overlap, there are some major differences that help differentiate between the two.
+Although some physical symptoms due to both attacks overlap, there are some major differences that help differentiate between the two.

-Panic attacks often come on suddenly without warning, whereas anxiety is characterized by a gradual build-up of fear or tension over time.
+Panic attacks tend to appear suddenly and without warning, while anxiety attacks develop gradually, with fear or tension building over time.

 Panic attacks are intense and feel life-threatening, while anxiety attacks are typically more subtle and less intense than attacks, although both are capable of causing distress and interfering with daily activities.